copiousfreetime/htauth/README.md

 ## DESCRIPTION

-HTAuth provides an API, and commandline tools for managing Apache/httpd style htpasswd and htdigest files.
+HTAuth provides an API and commandline tools for managing Apache/httpd style htpasswd and htdigest files.

 ## FEATURES

 HTAuth provides an API allowing direct manipulation of Apache/httpd style `htdigest` and `htpasswd` files.
-Supporting full programtaic manipulation and authentication of user credentials.
+Supporting full programmatic manipulation and authentication of user credentials.

 HTAuth also includes drop-in, commandline compatible replacements for the Apache utilities `htpasswd` and `htdigest` with the respective `htpasswd-ruby` and `htdigest-ruby` commands.

-Additonally, support for the [argon2](https://github.com/technion/ruby-argon2) password hashing algorithm is provided for most platforms.
+Additionally, support for the [argon2](https://github.com/technion/ruby-argon2) password hashing algorithm is provided for most platforms.

 ## SYNOPSIS